The Alaska Marine Highway

 The Inside Passage

-In the southeast, Alaska's Inside Passage treats you to spectacular natural beauty, an unmatched variety of wildlife, and a rich mixture of native, early russian, and gold rush history.
+In the southeast, Alaska's Inside Passage treats you to spectacular natural beauty made up of mountains, rainforest and glaciers; offering an unmatched variety of wildlife; and containing a rich mixture of Native, early Russian, and gold rush history.
 It will reveal a multitude of islands and coves along the unspoiled coastline that are perfect to explore by boat or kayak.
 The entire region is wrapped in the Tongass National Forest, the largest National Forest in the United States and the largest contiguous temperate rain forest in the world.

-The larger communities of Southeast are a regular stop on most cruise line itineraries and the locals are always ready to welcome visitors and offer a multitude of tours, guides and outings to suit any taste.
-Don't miss the totem poles, native dancers and the many museums that highlight the rich native culture of Southeast.
+Starting in Bellingham WA or Prince Rupert BC, stops are made through out Southeast Alaska communities.
+The MV Kennicott continues across the Gulf and onto Whittier during the summer months.
+The larger communities of Southeast are a regular stop on most cruise line itineraries and the locals are always ready to welcome visitors.
+These areas offer a multitude of tours, guides and outings to suit any taste.
+Don't miss the totem poles, Native dancers and many museums that highlight the rich Native culture of Southeast.

 The Gulf of Alaska